Frustrated chef, food manic, drinks enthusiast & taste-maker.

 Almost every weekend, you'll find me hosting a dinner party because cooking is one of my passions.

-Follow me on this ongoing discovery journey across London and many other cities around the world.
+Follow me on this ongoing discovery journey across London and many other cities around the world - 50 countries and counting.

 THE LONG VERSION

-My passion for food and cooking resembles the famous flashback scene from Ratatouille “Anton Ego".
-That kid sitting on the chair was me but more involved, as I spent entire mornings and afternoons watching and helping my grandma cooking feasts for an entire family.
-She is an exceptional cook and had the joy and luck of having her as my food teacher, who showed me the basics around the kitchen; from harvesting to cutting, to bothering her while preparing the most delicious dishes.
+My passion for food and cooking resembles the famous flashback scene from Ratatouille featuring "Anton Ego".
+That child sitting in the chair was me, but even more involved, as I would spend entire mornings and afternoons watching and assisting my grandmother as she prepared feasts for our entire family.
+She is an exceptional cook, and I consider myself fortunate to have had her as my culinary mentor.
+She taught me everything, from the basics of kitchen work, like harvesting and cutting, to the joys of being a bother while she prepared the most amazing dishes.

 That chapter of my childhood inspired me to keep on cultivating this passion for food until today, now only from an aficionado perspective because I did not have the guts to pursue a career in the kitchen.
 I had a more serious approach to food, back when in my early 20s I had a small sushi delivery venture, delivering rolls for parties, dinners and events.
 Eventually, I had to call it a day when I decided to move to London.